medic/medic-docs/md/config/transitions.md

 Guides for how to setup specific transitions.

-TODO: Fill this out for every transition, even if there is no configuration possible

 ### Registration

 Configuration is held at `app_settings.registrations`, as a list of objects connecting forms to validations, events and messages.
 Its structure is described in kanso.json.